-There is no drop-off location in the Litchfield municipality where residents can claim the 10c rebate from the Container Deposit Scheme (CDS).
+There is one drop-off location in the Litchfield municipality, on Spencely Road just south of the Humpty Doo WTS, where residents can claim the 10c rebate from the Container Deposit Scheme (CDS).

 Council currently accepts (at no charge), containers eligible for the deposit and collects the deposit from a third party when Council takes the containers to that facility.